 Claims must be made within 4 years after the end of the tax year of the claim and when a claim has been made it remains in force for later years until a disclaim is notified to HMRC.
-However, if a claim is made after the relevant year, the claim is for that one year only.
+However, if a claim is made after the relevant year, the claim is for that one year only (stand alone claim).

-If the potential donor is a Higher Rate Taxpayer, it goes without saying that the best course of action is likely be to retain the full personal allowance to set against that higher income and take no action in relation to this issue.
+If the potential donor is a Higher Rate taxpayer, the best course of action is likely be to retain the full Personal Allowance to set against that higher income and take no action in relation to this issue.

 In summary, this Transferable Personal Allowances are unlikely to effect many of our clients, but is is a useful relief to keep in mind for specific circumstances.